network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 This document specifies the "RPM Test" for measuring responsiveness.
-It uses common protocols and mechanisms to measure user experience especially when the network is fully loaded ("responsiveness under working conditions".)
+It uses common protocols and mechanisms to measure user experience especially when the network is under working conditions.
 The measurement is expressed as "Round-trips Per Minute" (RPM) and should be included with throughput (up and down) and idle latency as critical indicators of network quality.